Honours

 Members eligible for consideration for PRII Fellowship need to have been a Full Member of the Institute in good standing for a period of not less than 10 years.

-They will hold a senior position within the profession and be deemed to have made a significant contribution to the development of the PRII and the profession.
+They will hold a senior position within the profession and be deemed to have made a significant contribution to the work and development of the PRII and of the profession.

 If accepted, Fellows make a commitment to support the ongoing work and development of profession and the Institute.